Ocean-11/TF_stixels/README.md

 # TF_stixels
-This folder contains code for Stixels annotation, training  and prediction
+This folder contains code for Stixels annotation, training  and prediction.
+The framework originates from Shaharzuler/NexarStixelnet excellent implementation of StixelNet for mobile

 # Folders structure
 data - includes all the relevant scripts for images annotation, visualization and TFRecords creation.